 Specialty Products

-- Pet Care: Found in paw balms for their natural moisturizing properties.
+- It’s found in paw balms for their natural moisturizing properties.

-- Hand Creams: Its moisturizing properties are beneficial in hand creams, providing long-lasting hydration.
+- Its moisturizing properties are beneficial in hand creams, providing long-lasting hydration.

 Properties and Benefits of Hydrogenated Castor Oil in Skincare